davepeng-0503/dave-bot/README.md

     4. If it lacks context during generation, it can re-analyze its plan.
     5. Upon completion, it automatically creates a new git branch, commits the changes, pushes to the remote, and attempts to create a GitHub Pull Request.

+### Google Places Scraper Bot (`google_places_scraper_bot.py`)

+*   **Purpose**: To scrape business information (specifically restaurants) from Google Maps search results.
+*   **Workflow**:
+    1. Takes a search query (e.g., "restaurants in New York").
+    2. Performs a search on Google Maps and fetches the resulting HTML.
+    3. Parses the HTML to extract details for each restaurant found on the page, such as name, address, rating, and review count.
+    4. Appends the extracted data to a CSV file.

 ---

 ## Getting Started